Africa Uganda

 Our Work

-Following the success of the Canaan School, Chaloner is expanding its work in the refugee camp.
-The government has recently opened up another two blocks of land for new arrivals, and therefore the need for more school campuses and classrooms continues to grow.
+Chaloner continues to expand its work in the camp.
+The government has recently opened up another two blocks of land for new arrivals, and Chaloner has undertaken the construction of a third school.
 Now that the initial emergency in the camp has passed, UNHCR and the office of the Prime Minister are responsible for the running of the camp.
-Both organisations work closely together and they oversee the administration of the schools and are in charge of making sure that there is funding for teachers salaries.
+Both organisations work closely together, and they oversee the administration of the schools and are in charge of making sure that there is funding for teachers salaries.

 Approximate Cost Per School